Here Are 10 Very Important Lessons I’ve Personally Learned While Discovering My Own Career Path In Life:

 7b.
 Work at other people’s businesses that are in line with your own interests and causes.

-If you’re exploring a series of interests, it’ll only be a matter of time before you find one of those interests to be far more compelling than everything else.
+If you’re exploring a series of interests, it’ll only be a matter of time before you find one of those interests to be far more compelling than anything else.
 “Finding your passion” has become a cliché, but the reality is it’s not at all easy to find your passion.
 Over time, as you explore all your interests, one of those will be something that you’ll resonate with even more than all your other interests, and that will most likely grow as your true passion over time.

 All around us are other people’s contributions that reflect their passions in life.
 There are people out there making millions and having creative and fulfilling careers out of making chairs, or umbrellas, or trampolines or designing gardens, etc.